glynastill/slony_failover/README.md

 * 04/11/2012 - Experiment with different use of try blocks (currently can't use multiple lock sets indide try)
 * 13/04/2014 - Update to work differently for Slony 2.2+
 * 05/05/2014 - Experiment with autofailover ideas
+* 10/09/2014 - Add some logic to autofailover for doing extra checks from perspective of other nodes.
+Still a naive autofailover implementaition imho.

 Licence
 -------